 This technique is recommended in patients with problems of the zona pellucida.
 This means, in patients where, after classic IVF or ICSI, good quality embryos and adequate endometrium are obtained but implantation fails.
 Assisted hatching is also recommended in embryos after freezing and thawing because these processes may notably harden the zona pellucida.

-Before the embryo transfer, a small hole in the pellucid zone egg is opened via using a laser beam; this will facilitate the subsequent exit of the embryo in blastocyst state and its latter implantation in the uterus.
+Before embryo transfer, a small hole is opened in the zona pellucida by means of the laser beam so as to facilitate the subsequent exit of the embryo in the blastocyst stage and implantation in the uterus.